tweibley/legate/public/docs/authentication/api_reference/schemes/oidc.md

-# Adk::Auth::Schemes::Oidc
+# Adk::Auth::Schemes::OpenIDConnect (OIDC)

-The `Oidc` class implements the OpenID Connect (OIDC) authentication scheme, which provides a layer of identity verification on top of OAuth 2.0 protocols.
+The `OpenIDConnect` class implements the OpenID Connect (OIDC) authentication scheme, which provides a layer of identity verification on top of OAuth 2.0 protocols.
 It handles the secure authentication and authorization flow between your application and OIDC providers.

+> **Note**: This class is also available via the `OIDC` alias for backward compatibility.
+Both `:oidc` and `:openid_connect` scheme types map to this same `OpenIDConnect` class.

 ## Overview